bharathprabakaran/ReFit/README.md

 ## Train Decathlon Data
-Please set all paths as mentioned at the top of every program 1.
+Please set all paths as mentioned at the top of every program.

+1.
 ```python
 python deca_Classifier.py